alexanderby/malevic/README.md

 render(document.body, <App/>);
 ```

-After component is rendered,
+After a component is rendered,
 `context.node` property will return an attached DOM node.
-If component creates multiple DOM nodes, `context.nodes` property will return all of them:
+If a component creates multiple DOM nodes, `context.nodes` property will return all of them:

 ```jsx
 function Many({items}) {